-data The data to encrypt key The key to encrypt against Description ccording to the Digital Encryption Standard (DES)DES_encryption DES encryption of data against key and returns the encrypted data.
-This intrin sic function is available only for cores with support for the DES instruction.
+data The data to encrypt

+key The key to encrypt against

+Description Encrypts according to the Digital Encryption Standard (DES). \\DES\encryption performs a DES encryption of data against key and returns the encrypted data.

+This intrinsic function is available only for cores with support for the DES instruction.